Carbohydrates and sugars

 Many people think of rice, potatoes and pasta as 'carbs' but that's only a few of the huge range of foods that contain carbohydrates.
-Carbohydrates are in all fruit and vegetables, all breads and grain products, and sugar and sugary foods.
+Carbohydrates are present in all fruit and vegetables, breads and grain products, and sugar and sugary foods.

 Sugar in food and drinks can be naturally occurring, like in fruit and dairy products.
 It can also be added during processing.
-Most 'added' sugar in the Australian diet comes from foods like cakes, biscuits, pastries and sugary drinks.
+Most 'added' or 'free' sugar in the Australian diet comes from foods like cakes, biscuits, pastries and sugary drinks.
 Some healthy foods contain added sugars for flavour or helping preserve the product or hold its shape (e.g. flavoured yoghurt and some breakfast cereals).

 There's no scientific consensus that sugar as a nutrient causes heart disease.
 But too much of anything, like sugar, can increase the amount of energy (kilojoules) consumed which can increase the risk of weight gain.
 Being overweight or obese can increase your risk of heart disease.